Why Governance Models Matter - NBR

-The news out of one of New Zealand’s largest companies, Fletchers, points to problems with governance and oversight delivered by the board but it’s not just corporates that suffer from this.
-Small businesses also need to carefully consider how they’re going to manage governance if they’re to grow and prosper.
+The news out of one of New Zealand’s largest companies, Fletchers, points to problems with corporate governance and board oversight, but it’s not just corporations that suffer from poor governance models.
+Small businesses also need to carefully consider how they’re going to manage governance practices if they’re to grow and prosper.

 New Zealand is a nation of small businesses